-It is also important to 'interview' a potential broker yourself to ensure that they are sufficiently able to help you find the best mortgage possible.
+It is also important to interview a potential broker yourself to ensure that they are sufficiently able to help you.

-Check that any mortgage broker you consider working with holds an FCA recognised qualification such as a CeMAP (ifs School of Finance Certificate in Mortgage Advice and Practice) or Cert MA (Chartered Insurance Institute Certificate in Mortgage Advice).
+A mortgage broker will need to hold an FCA recognised qualification such as a CeMAP (IFS School of Finance Certificate in Mortgage Advice and Practice) or Cert MA (Chartered Insurance Institute Certificate in Mortgage Advice).

 All mortgage brokers that operate in the UK must either be regulated by the FCA (Financial Conduct Authority) or be the agent of a regulated firm.
-Before you begin dealings with any broker it's vital that you check out their credentials.
-This will not only help ensure that you will receive a certain quality of advice but will also guarantee that you have access to FCA complaints and compensation procedures should there be any problems.
+This not only means you will receive a certain quality of advice, but it will guarantee that you have access to FCA complaints and compensation procedures should there be any problems.
 You can check whether a broker is regulated by using the FCA register.